NCIOCPL/r4r-content/resources/resource110.md

 resourceAccess:
     type: open
 docs:
-    - doc: cbiit
+    - doc: itcr
-pocs: []
 ---
-Identification of single-nucleotide variants in RNA-seq data.
-Current version focuses on detection of RNA editing sites without requiring genome sequence data.
-New version is under development to separately identify RNA editing sites and genetic variants using RNA-seq data alone.
+The current version of GIREMI focuses on detection of RNA editing sites without requiring genome sequence data.
+A new version is under development to separately identify RNA editing sites and genetic variants using RNA-seq data alone.